eljost/td/README.md

 When used with the argument  *\-\-e2f* the molecular extinction coefficients on the ordinate will be converted to an oscillator strength scale.

 	./td [fn] --spectrum [from in nm] [to in nm] --e2f --nnorm > [outfn]

+#### Dealing with different multiplicities
+A constant shift in a.u. can be added to the excitation energies with `--enoffset`.
+This may be useful when one has a calculation with triplet-triplet excitation energies and wants to relate these energies to the corresponding singlet groundstate energy.
+Additionally all oscillator strengths can be zeroed with `--zeroosc`.

 ### Filtering